Roark strikes out seven, pitching A’s to sweep of Yankees

 OAKLAND, Calif.
+(AP) — Tanner Roark has been in Oakland long enough already to understand this winning vibe.

-(AP) — Tanner Roark struck out seven and didn’t walk a batter over six-plus innings, Yankees starter Masahiro Tanaka struggled early and the Oakland Athletics beat New York 5-3 Thursday night for a three-game series sweep.
+Roark is doing his part to keep the Athletics on a roll as the September stretch run approaches, striking out seven without walking a batter over six-plus innings in a 5-3 victory over the New York Yankees on Thursday night for a three-game series sweep.

+“It shows what these guys in here in the clubhouse and all the coaches are all about,” Roark said.
+“We’re fighters and we’re not going to give in, we’re going to have fun, we’re going to do the small things great, get runs across the board and try to do our best to put up zeroes.”

-Mark Canha hit a two-run single as the A’s immediately jumped on Tanaka (9-7) en route to a seventh victory in eight overall.
+Mark Canha hit a two-run single as the A’s immediately jumped on Yankees starter Masahiro Tanaka (9-7) on the way to a seventh victory in eight overall.

 In less than a week, the A’s have taken down a pair of AL contenders in impressive fashion.